Jimwi/ilets_words/day30/10 Researcher Talk: Dear Sirs: I Believe You are Wasting Your Time.md

 Funny comic books are just moneymakers for big Hollywood type artists.
 And one of my favorite lines came from a letter written by Dick Killen who I'm happy to say is here in the audience today.
 He says, I've read certain bestsellers which contained so much dirt that you could grow an Oaktree between the pages.
 So thank you Dick for that line.

 Of course, there is plenty of sincerity in these letters too.
 Often reflecting in awareness of greater realities.
 For instance, Leslie Hardy Junior wrote the world is bad enough with H-bomb's and McCarthy hearings that such `bunk` on comics books is crazy.
 I ought to be able to tell good from bad even if I am only 14.
 An anonymous writer acknowledged the `specter` of war more directly.
 Writing "in the near future most of us shall be in the armed services, some will be killed, maybe even me.
 But don't take away our fun and the freedom of the press just because you have no sense of humor doesn't mean nobody else has".
 And one of the adult writers and there were some, this one was a young African-American man in his 20s demonstrated the value of comics during his time in the service.
 He wrote, "I served three years in the Air Force two of them in Alaska.
 While overseas these books seemed food medicine morale builders to those at barren places. " In some ways though sincerity wasn't enough.

 In late 1954, Time magazine carried a brief article highlighting psychoanalyst Robert Lindner's theories on teenagers.
 Now Lindner is more popularly known as the author of Rebel Without a Cause the `hypnoanalysis` of a criminal `psychopath` and the same book on which the 1955 film starring James Dean is based.
 He shared with Wortham and other contemporaries including perhaps a few members of the Senate subcommittee and their team a fear that that teenagers were unnaturally `debauched`, perverse and `sadistic`.
 Lindner opined the youth of the world today is touched with madness literally sick with an `aberrant` condition of mind formally confined to a few distressed souls but now epidemic over the earth.
 Undoubtedly the young people who wrote to the subcommittee were aware of this wider `societal` perception of their behavior and lack of confidence.

 Thomas Hein proposed in his popular history of teenagers in the United States despite the growing middle-class `acculturation` accompanying the rising percentage of young people attending high school, " adults looked at the children and saw not a blossoming `bourgeoisie` but rather an alien culture in their `midst`."
-By necessity many of the young writers who would not be enfranchised to vote until age 21 had to situate themselves as competent respectable teens who were above the influence of comics.
+By necessity, many of the young writers who would not be enfranchised to vote until age 21 had to situate themselves as competent respectable teens who were above the influence of comics.
 Thus we see many of the letter writers refer to their academic achievement and the moral uprightness while also acknowledging that they were children not adults.

 For example Ron Baumgardner opened his correspondence to the subcommittee with his credentials.
 "I ranked very close to the top of the class of 206, I am a member of the national Honor Society and have received a four-year `matriculation` scholarship to Illinois State University.
 Another red letter Robert Brenninger ended his letter this way " in closing, I wish to state that I attend church every Sunday and do not smoke, drink, run around the street at all hours of the night.
 And yet read and now plead for a continuance of crime and horror in comics magazine, a fact which various groups set on abolishing comics magazines seem to `shun`. sometimes letterwriters simply reminded the subcommittee that although they may be children, that didn't make them naive or incompetent.
 We saw a couple of slides ago when Leslie Hardy remarked that at age 14, he ought to be able to tell good from bad.
 Other writers commented that they were simply average normal kids careful to position themselves as neither rebels nor `psychopaths`.
 My favorite variation on this theme came from a teenager when named Bryan Mulholland.
 After outing himself as an avid EC reader he wrote to the Senators that he was "as honest and clean as you would want your own son to be " when I spoke with Brian a couple of years ago he had just retired as an attorney and told me that he couldn't have written a better letter today.
 One of the aspects of studying these letters that I found most valuable is discovering how some of EC's most `ardent` fans the fan addicts supported the letterwriting effort.

 It's possible to trace for instance some of the letters writers appears in letter columns and comics trading requests in the fan bulletins.
 For instance this is a `trio` with Norm Benedict.
 He told me a couple of years ago that he sold almost all of his ECs to pay for grad school but he wrote to the subcommittee and had a also had a letter published in ECs letters column and you can see his name here as well in the trading post.
 But there were others.
 Roy Thomas who many of you may recognize as a longtime writer and editor for Marvel comics was a high schooler and EC fan addict number 19214 living in Missouri in 1954.
 He wrote the subcommittee giving them a lesson about the different categories of comics. `Delineating` the differences among funny animals superhero and other comic genres.
 More important he described his feared scenario should the Senate act to regulate comics.
 This is a long quote "somebody kills horror comics, horror and crime are related somewhat so crime dies next.
 With crime dies the heroes comics.
 Next come the people and kill cowboys.
 By this time Science Fiction is cut and romances next teenagers follow then humor mags if they didn't already go out with horror.
 Finally little Lulu and her animal friends go.
 So please don't start something that can end in even King Aroo and Li'l Abner disappearing from the comic page.
 Brandon Chesney proudly told the subcommittee that he had read over 200 of the comics under review.
 Based on his reading history he proposed that the Senate would better spend its time investigating the role that `prostitution bars` and substandard housing played in investigating juvenile delinquency.